|Colors:||Blue or red speckle|

 What’s the Price of Australian Cattle Dog Puppies?

 Australian Cattle Dogs are moderately priced when selected from breeders.
 Their litter size is typically between 1 to 7 puppies, but most mothers have 5.
-You can expect to pay between $800 and $1,200 for an Australian Cattle Dog puppy.
+You can expect the Australian Cattle Dog price to be between $800 and $1,200 for an Australian Cattle Dog puppy.

 Most likely, you will need to go to a breeder in order to find an Australian Cattle Dog puppy today, though you technically can find one at an animal shelter.
 Just don’t anticipate getting your Australian Cattle Dog at a shelter because you might not be able to find one.